 • Face to Face conference

 Face to Face 2014 was hosted by Dance Strategy Group at Sadler's Wells on 7 November 2014.
-Facilitated by Improbable Theatre, the day was an 'open space' event with the over-arching theme 'the future of dance: can we afford to take risks?'.
-Around 80 members of teh dance community came together for a very successful and stimulating day, steering conversations and debates to explore the most pertinent issues of the day.
-Click here to read the reports which arose from the provokations covered (writen by the delegates themselves).
+Facilitated by Improbable Theatre, the day was an 'open space' event with the over-arching theme 'the future of dance: can we afford to take risks?'
+Around 80 members of the dance community came together for a very successful and stimulating day, steering conversations and debates to explore the most pertinent issues of the day.
+Click here to read the reports which arose from the provocations covered (writen by the delegates themselves).

 • Big Dance